8 surprising ways to use text message marketing

 Text message marketing is a great way to reconnect with customers who’ve purchased from you in the past but haven’t done so lately.

-This could be an appointment reminder at a time that’s important for your customer to book again.
-(In fact, about 64 percent of consumers say that appointment reminders are the most valuable form of business text messaging.)
 It could be a “we miss you” message to customers who haven’t purchased in three months.
 The sky is the limit here, but think through who you want to reconnect with to decide the best approach with your text message marketing.

 Just remember that these reconnections are a great way to encourage more purchases, especially when you’re catching the customer at a time when they’re about to run out of an item that they may need to buy again.